 - a.
 The Director Examinations develops a schedule to determine which subjects will be chosen, the timing of assessment reviews, the types of validation and moderation methods, and the timetable for assessment validation and moderation.
 The schedule may include the use of any other external benchmarking resources available. - b.
-The assessment validation and moderation process will be implemented in two stages of pre-assessment and post assessment validation as detailed below in 5.c and 5.d - c.
-Pre-assessment validation of assessment tasks - i.
-Subject Outline Review and approval - All subjects/units outlines developed by the academic staff will be reviewed and approved by the Course Directors (Deans) / Area Heads as applicable, to ensure that:
+The assessment validation and moderation process will be implemented in two stages of preassessment and post assessment validation as detailed below in 5.c and 5.d c.
+Pre-assessment validation of assessment tasks i.
+Subject Outline Review and approval

-- o Assessment methods and tasks are mapped appropriately and cover all subject/unit learning outcomes - o Assessment methods and tasks are consistent and gather sufficient evidence of achievement - o Marking criteria and rubrics meet the subject and threshold learning outcome requirements.
+- All subjects/units outlines developed by the academic staff will be reviewed and approved by the Course Directors (Deans) / Area Heads as applicable, to ensure that : - Assessment methods and tasks are mapped appropriately and cover all subject/unit learning outcomes - $\circ\,$ Assessment methods and tasks are consistent and gather sufficient evidence of achievement - Marking criteria and rubrics meet the subject and threshold learning outcome requirements. - ii.
+Validation of all Mid- term and Final examination paper /assessment - All Mid -term and final assessments are reviewed to ensure - Validity of the questions posed - Weighting has been correctly applied - Appropriate variety of questioning techniques, and - Content being assessed links to subject and learning outcomes. - Questions are not repeated in previous question paper. - d.
+Post-assessment moderation of assessment outcomes prior to declaration of final results/grades i.
+Review of spread of results

+- The Course office will provide to the Director Examinations Office the raw scores for each assessment item for a subject /unit. - If the results appear to be incongruent with prior and/or expected trends, the Director Examinations will consult the academic staff to review the interpretation of the marking criteria used. - Post consultation, if in the opinion of the Director Examinations, the results still require further review then DOE will consult the Course Director (Dean) and the Registrar. - If post moderation and consultation as detailed above, any results continue to be incongruent with prior and/or expected trends then a report will be prepared by the Director Examinations and provided to the Examination Board for its consideration.
+The report will include:

+- o Details of assessment processes and tools used - Any feedback from academic staff and/or students about assessments - Samples of graded assessments by another academic staff for the same/similar subject - The Examination Board will assess the report and determine whether further investigation and action required.

 ii.
-Validation of all Mid-term and Final examination paper /assessment

-- All Mid -term and final assessments are reviewed to ensure - o Validity of the questions posed - Weighting has been correctly applied - o Appropriate variety of questioning techniques, and - Content being assessed links to subject and learning outcomes. - Questions are not repeated in previous question paper. - d.
-Post-assessment moderation of assessment outcomes prior to declaration of final results/grades - i.
-Review of spread of results - The Course office will provide to the Director Examinations Office the raw scores for each assessment item for a subject /unit. - If the results appear to be incongruent with prior and/or expected trends, the Director -Examinations will consult the academic staff to review the interpretation of the marking criteria used. - Post consultation, if in the opinion of the Director Examinations, the results still require further review then DOE will consult the Course Director (Dean) and the Registrar. - If post moderation and consultation as detailed above, any results continue to be incongruent with prior and/or expected trends then a report will be prepared by the Director - Examinations and provided to the Examination Board for its consideration.
-The report will include: - o Details of assessment processes and tools used - o Any feedback from academic staff and/or students about assessments - o Samples of graded assessments by another academic staff for the same/similar subject - The Examination Board will assess the report and determine whether further investigation and action required. - ii.
-Post declaration of result/grade declaration assessment moderation. - A series of activities will be undertaken at random to verify the rigour of the assessment processes which include (but are not limited to): - Moderation at the margins (final results centred around the specific grade levels a representative sample of assessments around these borderline grades will be reviewed) - Multiple markers in the same subject the distribution of the marks awarded by the multiple markers is assessed (and if there are multiple questions in the assessment, then the marks for each question) to ascertain whether there are markers who might lie outside the average or general trend - Random sampling review of a number of randomly-selected examples of all the assessment types for an entire subject.
+Post declaration of result/grade declaration assessment moderation.